Biophilic Design – Adding it to Your Home

 Using Biophilic Design in areas of your home is an essential part of creating a stronger environment that syncs with the natural biorhythms of humanity.
 Consider these biophilic design principles to incorporate into your home.
 There are focused efforts to bring nature back into the normal scope of life.
 You’ll find many architects and interior designers incorporating areas of nature back into living spaces to reconnect humans with natural sources.

 What Is Biophilic Design?

-Simply put, Biophilic Design is the practice of connecting humans to nature within areas of their home.
-It isn’t just adding a houseplant or creating a living wall but uses the natural forms, shapes, and colors of nature into an integrated design that supports the health of humanity.
+Simply put, Biophilic Design is the practice of connecting humans to nature within areas of their homes.
+It isn’t just adding a houseplant or creating a living wall but using the natural forms, shapes, and colors of nature into an integrated design that supports the health of humanity.
 Biophilic Design incorporates a web of physical items that intricately work together to create an overall connection to nature within a space.

 Understand Direct/Indirect Nature Experiences

 There are both direct and indirect experiences that you can have with nature within your home.
 Direct experiences include exposure to light, air, water, and plants as well as animals, weather, and natural landscapes.
 Experiencing light through a picture window would be a direct nature experience as well as having a home located on waterfront property.

 Some long experiences with nature include pictures of scenic landscaping, life, natural materials, and colors, as well as natural geometries.
 Experiencing nature through the recorded sounds of a bubbling brook or featuring wood tones within a home would be indirect natural experiences.

 Access to Fresh Air